apache/horaedb-docs/docs/src/en/design/table_partitioning.md

 ### Key Partitioning

-`Key Partitioning` supports one or more column calculations, using the hash algorithm provided by CeresDB for calculations.
+`Key Partitioning` supports one or more column calculations, using the hash algorithm provided by HoraeDB for calculations.

 Use restrictions: